Joel Resnicoff: Career

-WWD proved to be a '"wonderful showcase" for artists including Resnicoff, and through his work, he quickly made a name for himself in the fashion industry.
+WWD proved to be a "wonderful showcase" for artists including Resnicoff, and through his work, he quickly made a name for himself in the fashion industry.
 However, after seven years with that publication, he left in order to devote a year to experimentation with different art forms, take some classes in sculpture, and have a chance, as he put it, "to deal with reality after a life of illusion."
 During this year, he supported himself through street portraits, along with many fellow street artists whose work would collectively be remembered as part of the artistic hey-day of the East Village.
 Soon, his career as a freelance artist took off, eventually including works in water colors, charcoals, oils, and paintings; a series of fashion mannequins that were based on the style he had popularized in his illustrations; some overseas travel for invitational commissioned artwork, including billboard designs in Scandinavia; and art he created for clothing and fashion accessories that included the international design brand, Esprit.

-In the early 1980s, his unusual displays for windows in major New York City department stores, including Macy's and Bloomingdale's, caught the attention of both the public and the press, with an article in the New York Post, which reported ins 1983 that his Macy's window display literally "stopped traffic" on 34th St. The windows were part of Macy's campaign to publicize Resnicoff's new shop in its New York location.
-His work was not limited to any one store or chain of stores, and although his link to Macy's would continue for a number of years, his artwork was also used by Bloomingdale's in a number of ways, including a series of brightly colored beach towels, marketed as "Camp Bloomie's."
+In the early 1980s, his unusual displays for windows in major New York City department stores, including Macy's and Bloomingdale's, caught the attention of both the public and the press, with an article in the New York Post, which reported in 1983 that his Macy's window display literally "stopped traffic" on 34th St. The windows were part of Macy's campaign to publicize Resnicoff's new shop in its New York location.
+His work was not limited to any one store or chain of stores, and although his link to Macy's would continue for a number of years, his artwork was also used by Bloomingdale's in a number of ways, including a series of brightly colored beach towels, marketed as "Camp Bloomie's".